 Can I take a pillion?

 Yes, this is a very good tour for couples.
-This is a mostly-tarmac route with one easy dirt track ride.
-Most of the road surfaces are of typical European quality.
+This is an all-tarmac route on which most of the road surfaces are of typical European quality.

 How much luggage can I bring?

 You are limited to 20kg by most airlines.
-However, we suggest you pack as lightly and in as compact a form as possible.
-We ask you bring soft luggage, not a suitcase.
+However, we suggest you pack as lightly and in as compact a form as possible, as you will have to transfer your kit to panniers and top-box.

 How much luggage should I bring?

 Keep it minimal.
 One set of riding kit for the tour and a few sets of clothes for the evening.
-Laundry facilities are available at the two-night stop.
+Laundry facilities are available at our two-night stop in Eilat.